ryuseijs/ryusei-light/readme.md

 - [11 languages](https://light.ryuseijs.com/guides/languages/) are supported
 - Beautiful themes, easy to customize by SASS (SCSS)
 - Completely modular for minimal bundle size
-- Easy to add new languages and components
+- Easy to add new languages and extensions
 - Displaying line numbers
 - Highlighting lines
 - Displaying a language name